 A beautiful and quaint marina city, many tourists hit Dana Point for its numerous dolphin and whale watching cruises.
 This town is even one of the two locations to shuttle to the lovely Catalina Island from.
 But apart from its locally owned small shops and lovely state beaches are some must see roadside classics.

 - White Squirrels of the Pacific: What the heck are white squirrels?
 In this small community that question has been asked quite a bit since this colony of white squirrels made Dana Point their home.
 To see these unique creatures in person search among the rocks on the channel leading to the marina right by the statue of Richard Henry Dana, Jr. Address: Dana Drive, Dana Point, CA.

 - President Nixon’s Favorite Mexican Restaurant: Did you know that President Nixon lived in San Clemente?
 Located just East and inwards of Dana Point is where the former president had his residence.
 During his time there Tricky Dick often frequented the Mexican restaurant El Adobe de Capistrano.
 Locals even say his ghost still haunts the historic building!
+We stopped in for dinner and we recommend the ceviche and the chile relleno!
 Address: 31891 Camino Capistrano, San Juan Capistrano, CA.

 Mostly known for its location near the theme park LEGOLAND California in Carlsbad, Oceanside has more local stops to discover outside of its must see long pier that brings you right out and over the Pacific Ocean.

 - Oceanside Pier: Yes, I know I just said there are more things to see then just a pier here in Oceanside.
 But you also have to admit this is a pretty cool pier.
 The Oceanside Pier is the longest wooden pier on the West Coast.
 1,954 feet long in fact!
 Address: 101 Pier View Way, Oceanside, CA